WHOIGit/ifcb-sync/README.md

-# IFCB Data Sharer
+# IFCB Sync

-IFCB Data Sharer allows Imaging FlowCytobot ([IFCB](https://mclanelabs.com/imaging-flowcytobot/)) operator groups to share their data through an [IFCB dashboard](https://github.com/WHOIGit/ifcbdb.git) hosted at the Woods Hole Oceanographic Institution (https://habon-ifcb.whoi.edu).
+IFCB Sync allows Imaging FlowCytobot ([IFCB](https://mclanelabs.com/imaging-flowcytobot/)) operator groups to share their data through an [IFCB dashboard](https://github.com/WHOIGit/ifcbdb.git) hosted at the Woods Hole Oceanographic Institution (https://habon-ifcb.whoi.edu).
 Depending on how it's invoked, the program either performs a one-time file synchronization or continuosly monitors a specified data directory, uploading any new files created within the directory to habon-ifcb.whoi.edu via an AWS data pipeline.

 ## Installation procedure

 IFCB Data Sharer can be installed either directly on an IFCB sensor running Debian Linux or on a separate server running Debian Linux, macOS, or Windows.
 The installation steps are almost identical across these operating systems.
 Differences are described within the sections below under the subheadings for each OS.

-### 1. Contact mbrosnahan@whoi.edu to request an account and receive access credentials
+### 1. Contact mbrosnahan@whoi.edu to request a IFCB Dashboard account and receive access credentials.

+A new Team account will be created for you on WHOI HABlab's [IFCB Dashoard application](https://habon-ifcb.whoi.edu).
+This will allow you to manage your own IFCB data on the IFCB Dashboard by creating Datasets and adding Team Members.
+Before you use the ifcb-sync tool to add data from your IFCB host, make sure to first create the Dataset to receive the data in the IFCB Dashboard.

+You will also receive separeate AWS credentials for use with the ifcb-sync tool as described below.

 ### 2. Ensure that Git is installed on your host.

 #### Linux

 In a terminal:

 ```
 sudo apt update
 sudo apt install git
 ```

 #### Mac

 Download and install Xcode through the [Mac App store](https://apps.apple.com/us/app/xcode)

 #### Windows

 Download and install [Git for Windows](https://git-scm.com/download/win).
 During installation, be sure to enable symbolic links.

 ### 3. Install the `ifcb-sync` script.

 #### IFCB sensor installation

 In a terminal:

 ```
 cd /home/ifcb
 git clone https://github.com/WHOIGit/ifcb-data-sharer.git